Jade Plant Care: 7 Secrets to Keep Yours Thriving

 1. Water less than you think.
 Wait for the soil to dry, then wait a bit more.

 2. Light matters more than you’d expect.
-South or west windows are your friends.
+South- or west-facing windows are your friends.

 3. Good drainage is non-negotiable.
-Succulent soil + pots with holes = happy roots.
+Succulent soil + a pot with holes = happy roots.

 My favorite thing about jade plants?
 With proper care, they can live for 50 years or more.
 That little plant from IKEA could become a family heirloom.